Vishvjit Singh: Controversies

 In 1994, Singh was investigated, along with many other members of the Upper House of the Indian Parliament including the current Prime Minister of India, for seeking election from a state of which he was supposedly not a resident by Chief Election Commissioner T. N. Seshan.
 However, he expressed grudging admiration for the results Seshan achieved in ensuring free and fair elections in which all parties followed the rules.
 The matter regarding the anomaly in the law was finally settled by an amendment to the law and all these prosecutions have lapsed.

 Health issues

-Singh has been overweight ever since childhood.
-Upon his election to Parliament, then-Prime Minister Indira Gandhi ordered Arun Nehru to help him lose weight, as he was nearly 160 kg; his weight dropped to as low as 108 kg once while he was hospitalised for a heart attack, but increased again soon afterward.
+Singh has been overweight since childhood.
+Upon his election to Parliament, then-Prime Minister Indira Gandhi ordered Arun Nehru to help him lose weight as Singh weighed almost 160 kg; his weight dropped to as low as 108 kg once while he was hospitalised for a heart attack, but his weight increased again after the hospitalisation.